elastic/kibana/x-pack/legacy/plugins/ml/server/routes/README.md

 Each route handler requires [apiDoc](https://github.com/apidoc/apidoc) annotations in order to generate documentation.
-Besides [apidoc-markdown](https://github.com/rigwild/apidoc-markdown) package is required in order to generate the markdown.
+The [apidoc-markdown](https://github.com/rigwild/apidoc-markdown) package is also required in order to generate the markdown.

 For now the process is pretty manual.
-You need to make sure the packages mentioned above are installed globally to execute the following commands from the directory this README file is located.
+You need to make sure the packages mentioned above are installed globally to execute the following command from the directory in which this README file is located.
 ```
 apidoc -i . -o ../routes_doc && apidoc-markdown -p ../routes_doc -o ../routes_doc/ML_API.md
 ```